Body-Pain-Perception-Lab/tgi-calibration-exp1/README.md

 ## Introduction
 This is all the scripts used to run and generate the results and analyses as well as the manuscript for the paper:
-"Assessing Individual Sensitivity to the Thermal Grill Illusion:  A Two-Dimensional Adaptive Psychophysical Approach".
+"Assessing individual sensitivity to the Thermal Grill Illusion:  a two-dimensional adaptive psychophysical approach".

 ## Directory structure

 The repository is structured in the following way: